Mathew-Roberts/R-timeseries-analysis/README.md

 # R-timeseries-analysis
-This repository contains R-markdown files of several time series analysis mini projects!
+This repository contains R-markdown/PDF files of several time series analysis mini projects!

 I have used the 'SARIMA' model as a basis to decipher the characteristics and properties of the data set.